dvob/k8s-wasm/docs/extension-doc/README.md

 # Admission
 To enable the WASM admission you have to add the `WASM` admission controller to the list of enabled admission plugins `--enable-admission-plugins`.
-To configure the WASM admission controller you have to proviede the configuration with the admission control config file `--admission-control-config-file`.
+To configure the WASM admission controller you have to provide the configuration with the admission control config file `--admission-control-config-file`.
 ```
 --enable-admission-plugins=WASM
 --admission-control-config-file=/etc/kubernetes/wasm/admission.conf